attainu/python-project-Nileshwar-Paul-au17/README.md

         `create_parking_lot n `

-n is the number of vehicals can be parked in your parking
+n is the number of vehicles can be parked in your parking

 5. To run with a Input file execute `python main.py -f Input_file_name.txt.